 The bathroom is another area where amenities make a huge difference.
 Fluffy towels and washcloths, plus soap, shampoo, and conditioner, are all expected.
 You can go above and beyond by providing additional toiletries, or maybe even wine and a bubble bath.

 Living areas also need amenities.
 Books, DVDs, board games, and puzzles are perfect for the living room, especially if you’re marketing your vacation rental to families.
 Outdoor entertainment items like frisbees, footballs, or even just a table and chairs encourage guests to go outside and experience the area together.

-Once you’ve purchased your vacation rental property and familiarized yourself with local laws and regulations, there are a few more steps to take before welcoming your first guest.
+Once you’ve purchased your vacation rental property and familiarized yourself with local laws and regulations, there are a few more steps on how to start a vacation rental business that you need to follow before welcoming your first guest.

 - Deep clean the entire house.

 - Eliminate safety hazards and implement various security measures.